Comment identifier les critères d'importance d'un consommateur

 We would like to mention that variants of this method exist, akin to the following adaptive approaches:

-Adaptive Choice-Based Conjoint (ACBC): This is an expansion on the CBC and particularly suitable for situations where fundamental/essential attributes are extremely numerous.
+ACBC (Adaptive Choice-Based Conjoint): This is an expansion on the CBC and particularly suitable for situations where fundamental/essential attributes are extremely numerous.
 The ACBC approach works by composing/designing 3 stages: creating the ideal product (Build Your Own), the evaluation of only a few of the basic attributes, followed by a classic CBC phase.

-The approach is much longer than a traditional CBC knowing/considering that a large number of selected attributes are already evaluated in the CBC.
+The approach is much longer than a traditional CBC knowing that a large number of attributes can already be evaluated in the CBC using a partial-profile design.

 MBC should not be considered in situations where the objective is to present a complete product.